MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

        Center              X                  Y                   Z               Mass
 ```
 {: .output}
-Now we know that this is line 77 in our file. (remember that you start counting at zero!).
+Now we know that this is line 77 in our file (remember that you start counting at zero!).

 >## Check Your Understanding
 >What would be printed if you entered the following: